 Programs & Services

-Lori’s House offers a safe, supportive home for pregnant women in difficult situations.
-A mom can come at any point in her pregnancy, and may stay until her child is 3 months old.
-Women who will be parenting or placing their child with an adoptive family are welcome.
-During her stay, she is given resources and support to achieve her goals and prepare for independent living.
+Lori’s House is a housing alternative for abortion.
+We fully believe each child is a blessing from God.
+At Lori’s House we offer a safe, supportive home for pregnant women in need or crisis.
+A pregnant woman can enter at any point in her pregnancy upon approval and availability.
+A mother can stay up to six months or three months after the baby is born (whichever comes first) as long as she is continually applying herself and daily progressing in the program to better her life.
+Women who will be parenting or placing their child with an adoptive family are welcome, also women with current children are also welcome (with their kids) depending on availability.
+During the mothers stay, she is given resources and support to achieve goals and prepare for independent living.
 All services provided by Lori’s House are free of charge.

 The Intake Process

 To apply to live at Lori’s House the pregnant mother MUST submit an application online.
 Someone can help her (affiliate or family member) but to be considered we must have communication and consent with the applicant hearing from her, in her own words.